Saving Secure Email Tests

 - generate machine-readable results (Batch Output Formats)

-- extract any detail of a TLS email SMTP session (for advanced users only) (Batch XML OnlyNode)
+- return only certain fields from test results (for advanced users only) (Batch XML OnlyNode)

 Use Batches To